Doueihi, Naden rocked by injuries as Tigers fall to sixth straight loss on Easter Monday

 That will likely leave him on the sideline for a couple of months, although he will need scans to confirm the extent of the damage.

-In what could prove to be a crushing blow for the struggling club, Adam Doueihi was taken from the field inside the final ten minutes of the game with a knee injury.
+In what could prove to be a crushing blow for the struggling club, Adam Doueihi was taken from the field inside the final ten minutes of the game with a suspected ACL injury.

 Contesting a short dropout, Doueihi would win the challenge in the air, but then appear to injure his knee as he went to run, indicating a non-contact injury.